planetary-social/planetary-ios/Architecture/0001-record-architecture-decisions.md

 ## Context

 We need to record the architectural decisions made on this project.
+Recording them will help us communicate to the team when architecture is changing and why, and it helps us re-evaluate past decisions when we want to change them.

 ## Decision